-After the period set in the [Call interval (msec)], the call in the top of the queue will be forwarded to the available extension.
+After the period set in the [Call interval (msec)], the call on the top of the queue will be forwarded to the available extension.
 When [Single attempt] setting is set for "no", the call will keep calling until the waiting time for the queue (180 seconds) expires.
-When [Single attempt] setting is set for "yes", the call will be forwarded to the destination specified under [Busy/No Answer Forwarding] after one failed attempt.
+When [Single attempt] setting is set for "yes", the call will be forwarded to the destination specified under [Forwarding destination (No Answer)] after one failed attempt.